jeremy-c-hopkins/MuonNeutrinoReconstruction/README.md

 ## Acknowledgements

-This project was developed as part of a research effort in particle physics.
-The input data and some of the utility functions were provided by the research team.
+This project was developed as part of a research effort in collaboration with the IceCube Neutrino Observatory.
+The input data and some of the utility functions were provided Dr. Shiqi Yu, IceCube, and other collaborators.

 ## License